-- Must notify potential subrecipients that no entity (see definition in paragraph C of this award term) may receive a subaward from the Recipient unless the entity has provided its UEI number to the Recipient. - ii.
-May not make a subaward to an entity unless the entity has provided its UEI number to the Recipient.
+- 1. Must notify potential subrecipients that no entity may receive a subaward until the entity has provided its UEI to the recipient. - 2.
+May not make a subaward to an entity unless the entity has provided its UEI number to the recipient.
+Subrecipients are not required to complete full registration in SAM.gov to obtain a UEI.